-Several months ago, I started to have an interest in reusable nappies.
-I have looked into reusable nappies previously but I felt quite overwhelmed.
-So many different brands, designs, and the pricing can be quite firm too.
-Quite honestly, the start-up costs are one of the things that made me feel a bit hesitant to start in the first place.
-Even though I was considering to buy a few different trial packs of various brands, I changed my mind to go with pea pod cloth nappies as this felt like the most convenient deal.
+Several months ago, we started to have an interest in reusable nappies.
+Hence, we started researching reusable nappies, but we felt quite overwhelmed and last between so many different brands and designs, to be honest with you.
+The firm pricing of start-up expenses made us feel hesitant to get started too.
+Even though we were considering to buy trial packs of various brands first, we changed our mind to trying out pea pod cloth nappies as this felt like the most convenient deal at the time.

-In this review, I give you an overview of my honest experience of using pea pods for my 10-month-old baby.
+This review gives you an overview of my experience of using pea pods for my 10-month-old baby.

 Peapod starter pack

 So I decided on the starter pack for various reasons.
 The nappies are one size fit most.
-Ten complete nappies are coming in the starter pack, and this is including shell and the bamboo insert.
+Ten complete nappies are coming in the starter pack, including shell and the bamboo insert.

 On top of this, you receive the trial pack for free if you order the starter pack.
 The trial pack include one nappie, one insert, 1-night booster, one roll of the bamboo liner and one wet bag.